enkhtuvshinj/CarND-Path-Planning/README.md

 ```

 ### 2.2.1 Cost function for distance
-Initial idea was to find a equation that increases a cost when a distance in Frenet coordinates between a observed car and my car gets shorter or decreases the cost when distance increases .
+Initial idea was to find a mathematical equation that increases a cost when a distance in Frenet coordinates between a observed car and my car gets shorter or decreases the cost when distance increases .
 In this purpose, any function that could be similar to Gaussian distribution fits very well.
 So I picked below equation which is `0 <= Y <= 1`.

 <img src="pics/cost_distance_equation_1.jpg" />

 __Equation 1.__

-This cost function exactly gives me what I wanted, but it doesn't works well in certain situations.
+This equation for cost gives me what I wanted, but it doesn't works well in certain situations.
 Let's look at below figure.
 My car is Red one and there are three other green cars on different lane.
 * Distance to __Car 1__ is 5m
 * Distance to __Car 2__ is -5m
 * Distance to __Car 0__ is 7m